kavisek/demo-airflow/README.md

 airflow backfill the_pipeline -s 2019-07-27 -e 2019-07-20 -m  --dry_run
 ```

 There will be time when I take the airflow scheduler down for testing and updates.
-When I start dhe scheduler up again I don't want it to start bacfill automatically because I don't ant it pining our API all the time.
+When I start the scheduler up again I don't want it to start backfill automatically because I don't ant it pining our API all the time.

-Therefore I will use backfill to start populate the database a date range of "marked success fulljob."
+Therefore I will use backfill to start populate the database a date range of "marked success full job."

 ```bash
 airflow backfill the_mark_pipeline -s 2019-07-27 -e 2019-07-30 -m --verbose